Green River Knives – made in U.S.A.

 - Well, that’s about it.

 The Green River tactical knife, below, shows how far the famous knife pattern has come.
 Note how the drop point design (knife on the right) imitates the same edge profile of the Green River small butcher knife.
 The sheath is a bit updated but still simple, stitched, and riveted.
-Some thing never change.
+Some things never change.
 The tactical is made of D2 steel.
 What I like very much about this Green River, as well as the small butcher, is that neither has a fancy name or some kind of stupid sounding model nomenclature like “dragon fang” or “belly ripper” or some such idiotic thing.
-They are just GREEN RIVERS, and nothing more needs to be added, except if the owner wants to lovingly give his a nickname.
+They are just GREEN RIVERS, and nothing more needs to be added, except if the owner wants to lovingly give his a nickname, like “Gus.”

 I have one of the drop point (small butcher) tactical knives but have yet to prove it.
 But it’s starting to get some consistent use to that end.
 I expect it’ll do just fine, as all green Rivers usually do.